For investors · working product, pre-launch · founder-led

 $30M

 Superpower's Series A (Apr 2025, >$300M post).
-Function Health and others are racing the same consumer-health-data land grab
+Function Health and others are racing the consumer-health-data land grab, none unifying it privately

 23ANDME FALLOUT